 Welcome to the Engineering and Technology Education Division (eTED) of the Association for Career and Technical Education®.
 Our Division is composed of engineering and technology education teachers from both middle school and high school classrooms across the nation, district and state supervisors of secondary engineering and technology education, plus engineering/technology education teacher educators.
 The eTED helps promote and enhance secondary engineering and technology education throughout the United States and cooperates with other ACTE Divisions to advance career and technical education nationally.

 Engineering & Technology Education in a Time of Uncertainty

 The Association for Career and Technical Education and CompTIA have joined forces to host a live event featuring a panel of experts focused on the current state of education in fields including engineering, technology, design and other STEM-related sectors.
 While no one has all the answers, we will share what we know, take questions, and are eager to learn from other participants about your promising practices in the era of COVID-19.

-Included in the Engineering and Technology Education Division is our STEM Area of Interest.
+Included in the Engineering and Technology Education Division is our STEM section.
 ACTE offers a variety of STEM-related resources to our members, including our STEM SmartBrief.
-STEM educators wishing to join our STEM area of interest should e-mail us.
+STEM educators wishing to join our STEM section should e-mail us.